-Editor’s note: We used an Apple iPhone 12 Mini running iOS 16.5.1 to formulate instructions within this post.
-Keep in mind some things may look different depending on your device and software version.
+Editor’s note: We used an Apple iPhone 12 Mini running iOS 17.3 to formulate instructions within this post.
+Remember that some things may look different depending on your device and software version.

 What is F Stop, and how does it affect photo quality?

-In traditional cameras, this “blurry background” effect is created by a narrow depth of field.
+In traditional cameras, a narrow depth of field creates this “blurry background” effect.
 The depth of field refers to the area in focus, in relation to the distance between the camera and the subject.
 This parameter is determined by four factors: aperture, sensor size, focal length, and the subject’s distance from the camera.
 The main factor is usually the aperture of the lens, though.
 A wider lens aperture will narrow down the depth of field, blurring out more of the foreground and background, hence creating a better bokeh.
 This is where the term F Stop comes from.